For BCM Innovators

 Initiate the Technology Disclosure Process

-To begin the process, complete the technology disclosure form and submit it to Baylor Licensing Group.
-Make sure to obtain all the necessary signatures from the developer(s) and department chair.
+To begin the process, log in and complete the online technology disclosure form and submit it to Baylor Licensing Group.

 Policy on Patents & Other Intellectual Property

 Baylor College of Medicine, like other employers, owns all intellectual property owned by its employees.
 Details are found in the Baylor Policy on Patents and Other Intellectual Property (BCM Intranet login required).

 Inventors should be aware that any public disclosure, through publication or other non-confidential presentation of the technology (including meeting abstracts, poster presentations, and seminars) made prior to filing a U.S. patent, will result in the immediate loss of foreign patent rights.
 BLG encourages faculty members to disclose technologies early in the development process.
 An early review will permit the protection of valuable patent rights if that is deemed necessary.